 Overview

-Learn about the safety benefits of frontal and side air bags and why it’s so important to use a seat belt—your first line of defense.
+Learn about the safety benefits of frontal and side air bags when used with seat belts — which will always be the best line of defense for drivers and passengers.
 Also receive important guidance on how to safely position yourself and your passengers, as well as young ones in car seats and booster seats to prevent injury from air bags in a crash.

 Protection